tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-eventhub-vm-watch.md

 | -------- | -------- | -------- |
 |`EVENT_HUB_OUTPUT_CONNECTION_STRING_BASE64`|No|If using connection string token to authenticate, encode it with base64.
 The connection string should follow the following format: `Endpoint=sb://<NamespaceName>.<DomainName>/;SharedAccessKeyName=<KeyName>;SharedAccessKey=<KeyValue>`.
 This should **not** include the entity path `;EntityPath=<EventHubName>` in the connection string.|

-For example, the following VM watch JSON configuration enables Event Hub as an output by using a connection string for authentication
+For example, the following VM watch JSON configuration enables Event Hubs as an output by using a connection string for authentication

 ```
 {